apollo-ng/governess/client/README.md

 #### Android SDK

 In order to build apks, the Android-SDK has to be installed.
+Additionally to the SDK Build Tools, the Android Support Repository (SDK Update Manager > Extras) will be needed to compile successfully.

 ##### Gentoo